Education

 Applications will be accepted through February 1, 2025, and reviewed on a rolling basis.

-At a minimum, admitted fellows must have completed three years in a general surgery or plastic surgery residency in good standing, with preference to applicants who have completed a plastic surgery residency.
+At a minimum, admitted fellows must have completed three years in a general surgery or plastic surgery residency in good standing, with preference to applicants who have completed residency.
 For consideration, complete applications must include a statement of purpose, three letters of recommendation, CV, and indicate a strong interest in a career that involves burn care.

 Applicants must be qualified for full licensure in Illinois.